Garnet Rickard: Politics

 Rickard was first appointed as Darlington councillor in 1949.
 He was elected as Deputy Reeve of Darlington Township in 1953, winning with 761 votes over 571 against Harold Skinner.
 In 1957, he ran for the position of Warden for United Counties of Northumberland and Durham.
 In 1959, he was elected as Reeve for Darlington Township, defeating the incumbent Roy Nichols.
 Rickard was re-elected by acclamation, in 1960 and 1961.
 In 1963, he left his position as Reeve to run for Member of Parliament for Durham, but ultimately lost to Russell Honey.
 He ran again in 1965, but was yet again unsuccessful.

 Rickard returned to municipal politics in 1970, when he was elected Deputy Reeve of Darlington Township.
 In 1972 he was elected Reeve for Darlington Township, defeating the incumbent Carl Down.
-He held this postition for one year, until he was appointed mayor of the newly established township of Town of Newcastle, in January 1974.
+He held this position for one year, until he was appointed mayor of the newly established township of Town of Newcastle, in January 1974.

 On December 20, 1982, he was invested into the Order of Canada.
-He was appointed to the order on April 20, 1983 by Governor General Ed Schreyer, for his contributions to agriculture.
+He was appointed to the order on April 20, 1983, by Governor General Ed Schreyer, for his contributions to agriculture.